holmesredding/theholmespage2000/blog/css.md

 ### *A reference post for testing how everything looks on this website.*

-I’ve been refining the look of this site—gradients, purple accents, link hovers, card shadows, the starfield, all of it.
+I’ve been updating the look of the site.
+Gradients, the purple accents, link hovers, card shadows, the starfield, all of it.
-This post is a quick showcase of the elements my Markdown renderer supports.
-It’s useful for testing, debugging, and making sure future CSS changes don’t break anything.
+This page is a quick run-through of the Markdown elements that are supported.
+It helps with testing, fixing things, and making sure future updates don’t break anything.

 ---